gitter-badger/detect_liars/README.md

 Detect Liars is a fingerprinting library developped in javascript.
 For better performance it must be used with a server side language to get information about the http headers sent by the client.

 ##Warning : This library is under development
-With this library you can (or will be able to) get the fingerprint of the user :
+With this library you can (or will be able to) get the fingerprint of a user :
   - navigator properties
   - browser
   - OS